-In the process of selection of species for discussion in this section, only imports from wild, ranched and ‘unknown’ sources, as well as trade reported without a source specified, were considered.
+In the process of selection of species for discussion in this section, only EU- and candidate country-reported direct imports from wild, ranched and ‘unknown’ sources, as well as trade reported without a source specified, were considered.
+Terms that cannot easily be related to numbers of individuals (e.g. feathers, hair, specimens) were not included within the selection process, with the exception of certain terms that were considered to be traded in sufficiently high quantities to merit further scrutiny.

-In addition to the conversion factors applied to all trade data, the following conversion factors were applied to the data used to select highly traded species so that certain terms could be more easily equated to numbers of individuals.
+In addition to the conversion factors applied to all trade data, the following conversion factors were applied to the data used in the selection process so that certain terms could be more easily equated to numbers of individuals.

 Conversion factors applied to data used to select highly traded species.